richardTowers/verify-tech-docs/source/documentation/pki/howpkiworks.md

 When a user has verified their identity, the identity provider sends a signed message to the hub containing the user's encrypted personal information.
-This ensures the confidentiality of the message and its origin.
+This ensures the confidentiality of the message and that the message originated from the identity provider.

 A message can contain embedded messages which may be encrypted and/or signed by different entities within the GOV.UK Verify federation.
 For